The Sound of Music, 1965

 The Anschluss scene, Austria’s enforced unity with Nazi Germany, was staged back in the centre of Salzburg itself in Residenzplatz.

-The music festival, at which the von Trapp family perform their disappearing act, is at the Felsenreitschule (‘Rock Riding School’) on Toscaninihof, a massive rock arena built by the Romans for tournaments and part of the Festspielhaus.
+The music festival, at which the von Trapp family perform their disappearing act, is at the Felsenreitschule (‘Rock Riding School’), Hofstallgasse 1, a 1400-seat theatre built in what was a rock quarry for Archbishop Johann Ernst von Thun in 1693, and used as the archbishop's riding school.
+It’s one of the sites of the Salzburg Festival.

 The Sound of Music filming location: The Von Trapp Family performs at the music festival: Felsenreitschule, the ‘Rock Riding School’, Salzburg, Austria